jcardenas14/Airbnb/README.md

 ![Top RF features](Figures/RF_top_features.png)

 ### Competitive Edge Takeaways
-Looking at the top predictors, I think there is some good insight to gain a competitive edge.
+Looking at the top predictors, I think there is some valuable insight to gain a competitive edge.
 I will focus on things that are directly in the host's control since obviously not everything is.
-For example, you  can't control how large the home is or where it's located; unless you happen to have the money laying around to buy another house to list.
+For example, you can't control how large the home is or where it's located - unless you happen to have the money laying around to buy another house to list.
 Then good for you!

-I will focus on 6 of the top 8 predictors for Superhost status.
+Below I show average measures for 6 of the top 8 predictors, grouped by Superhost status.

 1. Host acceptance rate
 2. Number of amenities offered